japila-books/apache-spark-internals/docs/scheduler/DAGSchedulerEventProcessLoop.md

 DEBUG DAGScheduler: ShuffleMapTask finished on [execId]
 ```

-If the executor is registered in xref:scheduler:DAGScheduler.adoc#failedEpoch[`failedEpoch` internal registry] and the epoch of the completed task is not greater than that of the executor (as in `failedEpoch` registry), you should see the following INFO message in the logs:
+If the executor is registered in scheduler:DAGScheduler.md#failedEpoch[`failedEpoch` internal registry] and the epoch of the completed task is not greater than that of the executor (as in `failedEpoch` registry), you should see the following INFO message in the logs:

 ```
 INFO DAGScheduler: Ignoring possibly bogus [task] completion from executor [executorId]
 ```

-Otherwise, `handleTaskCompletion` xref:scheduler:ShuffleMapStage.adoc#addOutputLoc[registers the `MapStatus` result for the partition with the stage] (of the completed task).
+Otherwise, `handleTaskCompletion` scheduler:ShuffleMapStage.md#addOutputLoc[registers the `MapStatus` result for the partition with the stage] (of the completed task).

-`handleTaskCompletion` does more processing only if the `ShuffleMapStage` is registered as still running (in xref:scheduler:DAGScheduler.adoc#runningStages[`runningStages` internal registry]) and the xref:scheduler:Stage.adoc#pendingPartitions[`ShuffleMapStage` stage has no pending partitions to compute].
+`handleTaskCompletion` does more processing only if the `ShuffleMapStage` is registered as still running (in scheduler:DAGScheduler.md#runningStages[`runningStages` internal registry]) and the scheduler:Stage.md#pendingPartitions[`ShuffleMapStage` stage has no pending partitions to compute].

 The `ShuffleMapStage` is <<markStageAsFinished, marked as finished>>.